dubrie/dubrie.github.io/docs/books.md

 ## Active Books
 - Infinite Jest by David Foster Wallace
-- Cancel Culture by Jenny Morgan
+- Cancel Culture in Climate by Jenny Morgan

 ## Up Next
 - The Human Element by Loran Nordgren